Supporting a Survivor

 DON'T define their experiences for them.
 Many survivors shy away from such words like "rape, "violence," or "stalking" because these words carry a lot of stigma and fear.
 Use the same words that the student is using.

 DO provide the survivor with resources.
 There are many sources of additional support for students at Loyola.
 Ask the survivor what they'd like to happen next.
-If they'd like to talk with someone confidentially who can more fully explain their options, they can access Advocacy Services by calling the Sexual Assault Advocacy Line at 773-494-3810.
+If they'd like to talk with someone confidentially who can more fully explain their options, they can access Advocacy Services by calling The Line at 773-494-3810.

 There are resources for you, too.
 Learning that someone you care about has experienced sexual assault, dating/domestic violence, or stalking can be distressing.
 You are not alone and there are people on campus who can help you process what you've heard and help you to continue support the student.
-You can connect with an advocate by calling the Sexual Assault Advocacy Line at 773-494-3810.
+You can connect with an advocate by calling The Line at 773-494-3810.

 DO take care of yourself:

-- Don't be afraid to ask for outside help.
+Don't be afraid to ask for outside help.
 Find someone other than your friend to talk with about your feelings.
 Talking with someone else may help you understand your own emotions and give you a clearer perspective on the situation.
 You are not alone and there are people on campus who can help you process what you've heard and help you to continue support the student.
-You can connect with an advocate by calling the Sexual Assault Advocacy Line at 773-494-3810.
+You can connect with an advocate by calling The Line at 773-494-3810.

 If you would like to learn more about how to support the survivors in your life, consider attending a Survivor Ally Training.